 Although the tests represent three different paths to the same destination, they differ in key areas, some of which are critical to HSE-seekers who live in poverty.
 What follows is a general overview.

-Shortly after announcing the adoption of HiSET and TASC, the state of Ohio announced it would extend the voucher program to make all three tests $40 for first time test takers.
-Without the vouchers, however, the price of the three tests varies: HiSET is $90, TASC $94, and GED $120.
+Shortly after announcing the adoption of HiSET and TASC, the state of Ohio announced it would extend the voucher program to reduce each test by $80 for first time test takers.
+However, the price of the three tests varies: HiSET is $115 (paper)/$94 (computer), TASC $94, and GED $120.
 This means that students with vouchers pay $35/14, $14, or $40 respectively. **

 Method of Assessment